Universal Flash Storage: Complementary UFS standards

 On 30 March 2016, JEDEC published version 1.0 of the UFS Card Extension Standard (JESD220-2), which offered many of the features and much of the same functionality as the existing UFS 2.0 embedded device standard, but with additions and modifications for removable cards.

 Also in March 2016, JEDEC published version 1.1 of the UFS Unified Memory Extension (JESD220-1A), version 2.1 of the UFS Host Controller Interface (UFSHCI) standard (JESD223C), and version 1.1A of the UFSHCI Unified Memory Extension standard (JESD223-1A).

 On January 30, 2018, the UFS Card Extension standard was updated to version 1.1 (JESD220-2A), and the UFSHCI standard was updated to version 3.0 (JESD223D), to align with UFS version 3.0.

 Rewrite cycle life

 A UFS drive's rewrite life cycle affects its lifespan.
 There is a limit to how many write/erase cycles a flash block can accept before it produces errors or fails altogether.
 Each write/erase cycle causes a flash memory cell's oxide layer to deteriorate.
-The reliability of a drive is based on three factors: the age of the drive, total terabytes written over time and drive writes per day.
+The reliability of a drive is based on three factors: the age of the drive, total terabytes written over time, and drive writes per day.
 This is typical of flash memory in general.
+For example, high-end smartphones, and devices such as set-top boxes may adopt UFS flash with high terabytes written.